comp426-2022-spring/AdventureAid/docs/documentation.md

 # Project Structure
-backend - contains Express server and requests to travelbriefing API
+server - contains Express server and requests to travelbriefing API
     db
         conn.js - used to connect to MongoDB